Al4ise/Azule/README.md

 A tool used to inject jailbreak tweaks into jailed iOS apps.

 ## Features
-* Fast and Lightweight - Much faster and more efficient than alternatives
+* Written with Speed and Efficiency in mind
 * Works for a wide range of tweaks
 * Supports importing tweaks, just by typing in their Bundle ID.
 Powered by [Parcility](https://parcility.co)
 * Supports importing multiple tweaks at once